sequelize/sequelize/docs/querying.md

 ### JSON

-The JSON data type is supported by the PostgreSQL, SQLite and MySQL dialects only.
+The JSON data type is supported by the PostgreSQL, SQLite, MySQL and MariaDB dialects only.

 #### PostgreSQL